jackiey99/cmdDict/README.md

 ##Features
 * Type a word OR phrase(words separated by space) you wanna look up in the command line, the explanation will show up
 * Fuzzy search.
 If you type a wrong spelling or not sure how the spelling is, suggestions will be given at best
+* A web interface for practising using python in web framework
 * TODO